apiaryio/dredd/docs/overview.md

 Generally, if you want to add Dredd to your existing test suite, you can just save Dredd configuration to the `dredd.yml` and add call for `dredd` command to your task runner.

-In some eco-systems, there is native support for adding Dredd to the
+In some eco-systems, there is native support for adding Dredd to

 - [grunt-dredd](https://github.com/mfgea/grunt-dredd) a grunt task wrapper
 - [dredd-rack]( https://github.com/gonzalo-bulnes/dredd-rack) a rake task and rack wrapper

 ## Continuous Integration

 If you didn't make Dredd part to your testing suite which is run in Continuous integration.
-You can run `dredd init` which will generate a `dredd.yml` configuration file and modify or generat CI configuration.
+You can run `dredd init` which will generate a `dredd.yml` configuration file and modify or generate CI configuration.

 If you want to add Dredd to your build manually without use of `dredd.yml` configuration, just add following configuration to your build.